Israelshecktar/alx-low_level_programming/README.md

 # 📋Description:

-This repository contains projects for ALX School's SE programme and foasters my journey into becoming a software engineer, primarily focusing on low-level languages, particularly C programming language.
+This repository contains projects for ALX School's Software Engineering programme and foasters my journey into becoming a software engineer, primarily focusing on low-level languages, particularly C programming language.
 The projects entails concepts from simple concepts such as data types and loops to more advanced topics like dynamic and static libraries, binary trees, and multi-threading.

 # 📍Table of Contents